The most premium pickup on the market

 Best cabin of any pickup?

 Not everyone will like the stand-alone infotainment screen, but this and the rotary controller on the centre console are Mercedes through and through.
-Naturally, the infotainment system itself is entirely Mercedes, and very user-friendly with great functionality.
+Naturally, the infotainment system itself is entirely Mercedes, although it is an older version rather than the latest MBUX system fitted in the 2018-onwards Sprinter van.

 Is the interior quality good enough to justify the X-Class’s price?